abdullahsherazi/Admob-Integration-Practice-React-Native-App/README.md

-# Admob-Integration-Practice-React-Native-App
+# react-native-admob and react-native-fbads Intergration

-This Application has been made on React-Native CLI.
-And In this App react-native-admob module has been integrated.
+This Application has been developed on React-Native CLI.
+In this App 2 major modules react-native-admob and react-native-fbads have been integrated.
+If you are facing any difficulity in integrating these modules this project could be a great help for you.
+Cheers!